A primer on optimal transport for causal inference with observational data: The foundation: structural models, counterfactuals, and the monotone rearrangement

 \subsubsection{Connection to the counterfactual notation}

-\mbox{}\\ The connection to the Fr\'echet-Hoeffding copulas of course also allows to make a connection to Rubin's counterfacutal model in the actually interesting case where $X\not\perp U$.
-The fundamental problem of causal inference in this setting can also be stated from a coupling perspective that is more amenable to tools from optimal transportation.
-Consider the binary case $X\in \{0,1\}$ for simplicity.
-Then \eqref{eq:rubin} implies that one can estimate the marginal distributions $Y(1)$ and $Y(0)$ by considering the two groups separately.
+\mbox{}\\ The connection to the Fr\'echet-Hoeffding copulas also allows for a connection to Rubin's counterfactual model.
+Consider the binary case $X\in \{0,1\}$ for simplicity and maintain the assumption that $X\perp U$.
+By \cite{dawid1979conditional}, this implies $(Y(1), Y(0)) \perp X$, so that the marginal distributions of $Y(1)$ and $Y(0)$ are identified from the observed data by considering the two groups separately.
 The important question, however, is to identify the \emph{joint} distribution of the potential outcomes $(Y(0),Y(1))$, which captures the causal mechanism.
-Without further assumptions or information, this joint distribution cannot be identified if $X\not\perp U$.
+Without further assumptions, this joint distribution cannot be identified, since by \eqref{eq:rubin} one only ever observes one potential outcome per unit.
+This is precisely a question of which coupling between $F_{Y(0)}$ and $F_{Y(1)}$ is the correct one.

 One can obtain bounds on the causal mechanism of interest by the standard Fr\'echet-Hoeffding bounds.
 In the binary setting, this has been done in \cite{aronow2014sharp, fan2010sharp, heckman1995assessing}.
 The Fr\'echet-Hoeffding bounds for the joint distribution of $(Y(0),Y(1))$ are \citep[e.g.][Theorem 3.1.1]{rachev2006mass1}